Anti-social behaviour by children

 So, for example, the court might include a condition that the child must not come within 50 metres of a certain house where he/she had been causing annoyance or it may order the child to stay away from a certain shopping centre.

 The court may also require the child to comply with certain requirements relating to attending school or, indeed, reporting to a garda, teacher or other person in authority.

-When a garda decides to issue a behaviour warning to a child the Garda may require the child to give the child's name and address to the garda for the purpose of the behaviour warning or the written record of it.
-If the child fails to give a name and address or gives a name and address that is false or misleading then that child commits an offence and will be liable on summary conviction (Children Court) to a fine not exceeding €200.
+When a Garda decides to issue a behaviour warning to a child, the Garda may require the child to give their name and address for the purpose of the behaviour warning or the written record of it.
+If the child fails to give a name and address or gives a name and address that is false or misleading, then that child commits an offence and will be liable on summary conviction (Children Court) to a class E fine.

-If a behaviour order has been made against a child by the Children’s Court and that child, without reasonable excuse does not comply with the behaviour order, that child is guilty of an offence and is liable on summary conviction (Children Court) to a fine not exceeding €800 or detention in a children’s detention school for a period not exceeding 3 months, or both.
+If a behaviour order has been made against a child by the Children Court and that child, without reasonable excuse does not comply with the behaviour order, that child is guilty of an offence and is liable on summary conviction (Children Court) to a class D fine or detention in a children’s detention school for a period not exceeding 3 months, or both.

-Similarly, while there is no cost attached to an appeal to the Circuit Court against the making of the order, any legal representation on behalf of the child in that appeal will have to be paid for by the child, the child’s parents or guardian unless the child qualifies for free legal aid.
+Similarly, while there is no cost for an appeal to the Circuit Court against the making of the order, any legal representation on behalf of the child in that appeal will have to be paid for by the child, the child’s parents or guardian unless the child qualifies for free legal aid.